-This section details the requirements for CbDs.
+This section details the requirements for CbD.

-Years 1 and 2 (four CbDs as mandated and two free choice)
+Minimum of six per year in years 1 to 5 (four CbDs as mandated and two free choice)

 In the first two years of training will be a series of simulated CbDs, which are defined by the college to include learning objectives around clinical, basic and analytical science.
 These are to be delivered then signed off via the LEPT system by the educational supervisor.
 A minimum of four of six are mandated per year, with another two from cases selected from the day-to-day work of the trainee.
 Each CbD would be allocated up to six weeks for personal research before discussing findings with the educational supervisor.
 The aim is to achieve curriculum delivery and assessment integration and ensure that trainees in the early years all receive the same high-quality experience.